fossasia/gci17.fossasia.org/README.md

 Yes -> Go to: http://

-#### 2. Writing

-!- Developers please have a look at animations.md file for information.
+- Developers please have a look at animations.md file for information.
-# view online at "yashkumarverma.github.io/whatcanidofor.fossasia.org"
+- view online at "yashkumarverma.github.io/whatcanidofor.fossasia.org"
 (remove line 18 to 20 when merged to parent)